tomy0000000/images/README.md

 Please read through this main README and the one inside each directory if you were to use any of them.

-Unless explicit stated, most of the images are for **development purpose** only, they're supposed to be quick and dirty, and had some security concerns to some extent.
+Unless explicitly stated, most images are for **development purpose** only, they're supposed to be quick and dirty, and had some security concerns to some extent.
 Therefore, do not use them in production environment.

 ## Installation